nosilver4u/ewww-image-optimizer/readme.txt

 = 6.1.9 =
 * fixed: Easy IO's Include All Resources compat with Oxygen Builder and Beaver Builder
 * fixed: regex to detect SVG images in use elements caused excessive backtracking
+* fixed: WebP version of full-size image not removed when attachment deleted due to undefined variable
+* fixed: Easy IO adds invalid zoom parameter of 1920 to srcset URL

 = 6.1.8 =
 * fixed: Lazy Load fails to auto-scale with img-crop class for Easy IO